The CashValue_ME Model#

 The default product specs, assumptions and input data

-are the same as CashValue_SE
+are the same as CashValue_SE.

 Changes from CashValue_SE#